skarubi/CalcCo/README.md

 -Multiplication: http://127.0.0.1:5000/Multiply, Enter var_1 and var_2 as keys and enter corresponding values such as 2, 3. {status:200, result:6.0}
 -Division: http://127.0.0.1:5000/Divide, Enter var_1 and var_2 as keys and enter corresponding values such as 6, 3. {status:200, result:2.0}
 -Factorial: http://127.0.0.1:5000/Factorial , enter var_1 as key, and enter a value say 3.
 Expected result {status:200, result:6}
 Note: Set the Query Params (that is the values you would like worked on by the function) in the table below.
 Key column is var_1 and var_2 for Calculation and var_1 only for the factorial.
-Value are the values you would like to be worked on by the corresponding functions.
+Value are the values you would like to be worked on by the corresponding functions.Then click on Send.Result of the computation are dispalyed in the table below.
-5.Then click on Send.
-6. Result of the computation are dispalyed in the table below.